microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/05-scaling-plan.md

     - Keep in mind that the scaling plan has to be in the same time zone as the host pool that it should be applied on

 ## Success Criteria
-Depending on the current time, either x, y or z VMs are turned on (check from the VM view).
-When connecting x users, one more VM should turn on.
+Depending on the current time, either 25% or 50% of the sessions are available.
+When connecting more users, further host pools should turn on.

 ## Learning Resources
 - [Autoscale for AVD](https://docs.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan)